 Volunteering your time is a great way not only to learn new skills but also to get recognition that can be used towards the Duke of Edinburgh's Award, or to develop your CV whether it is for employment, college or university.

-Young Commissioners is a very exciting project and one that really makes a difference.
+The YC Hertfordshire Young Commissioners project really makes a difference.

 To find out more or to register your interest, please email firstname.lastname@example.org.